Young Scholars Program

 Misericordia welcomes both high school juniors and seniors from participating school districts to join the Young Scholars program with approval from their guidance counselor.
 Juniors are able to take one course per semester, while seniors may be enrolled in up to two courses per semester.
 Interested students should work with their guidance counselor to complete the two-stage enrollment process:

-- Students must complete the Young Scholars application accessible at this link.
+- Students must complete the Young Scholars application accessible here.

 - Guidance counselors must submit the Registration Form with the students pre-approved coursework.
 The registration form can be emailed to Jeffrey Demko at firstname.lastname@example.org.